-Trip Action Plan (TAP) - An internal database used to document and approve pre-planned events for individuals or groups to access areas at SURF.
+Trip Action Plan (TAP) - A documented and pre-planned event that is updated throughout the day to reflect any changes to approve individuals or groups to access facility areas.

 Trained Worker - Personnel who have been trained in the hazards for specific areas, including a walkthrough for familiarization of emergency requirements.